LEARNAcademy/syllabus/Rails-C&V/01rails_routes_controllers_views.md

 - The controller method will ultimately do the work you require and send the appropriate response

 ## Challenges
+For each section below, generate a new controller to handle the methods, routes, and views.

 #### Joke
 - As a user, I can go to the url 'localhost:3000/question' and be asked a joke.